 There are many blogs that explain the difference between IP peering and IP transit.
 Most of these blogs contrast them as they pertain to internet service providers (ISPs).
-This blog, however, takes an enterprise perspective and discusses where it makes the most sense to explore implementing IP peering versus IP transit in the enterprise.
-We will also delve into the building blocks and the financial advantages of peering.
+This blog, however, is written from the enterprise perspective.
+It discusses where it makes the most sense to implement IP peering or IP transit in the enterprise.
+We will also delve into the building blocks and financial advantages of peering.

-The first thing to do is become grounded in the definition of the two options and the context in which the terms are used.
-IP peering and IP transit are ISP definitions used to describe how connections are made between entities – and their associated hierarchies – that make up the internet.
-IP peering is a mutual exchange of data between two ISPs, and the amount of data exchanged is typically close to equal.
-The respective ISPs do not charge for this arrangement as both parties benefit equally – this is known as settlement-free, and it simply means that neither ISP will pay the other under an agreement.
+The first thing to do is learn the definition of the two options and the context in which the terms are used.
+IP peering and IP transit are ISP definitions used to describe how connections are made between the entities that make up the internet—and their associated hierarchies.

 Plan a full peering lifecycle

-When thinking about peering versus transit, approaching it from a lifecycle standpoint is a good start because it forces you to think about the drivers for choosing peering over transit—namely, traffic levels to specific destinations.
+When thinking about peering versus transit, approaching it from a lifecycle standpoint is a good place to start.
+This forces you to think about the drivers for choosing peering over transit—namely, traffic levels to specific destinations.

 The figure below represents a peering lifecycle model.

-For IP transit, you should look for a colocation provider with a rich ecosystem of providers to provide IP transit as the lowest-cost way to reach all internet destinations on a cost per megabits per second (Mbps) basis.
+For IP transit, you should look for a colocation provider with a rich ecosystem of partners.
+This is the lowest-cost way to reach all internet destinations on a cost-per-megabits per second (Mbps) basis.

-Public peering would typically be adopted as bandwidth to destinations is consistent and continues to grow.
-For public peering, make sure you choose a provider that has many peers.
-The main benefit of public peering is a single peering port can reach multiple destinations, making public peering more affordable on a cost per Mbps basis versus transit.
-Public peering is done via an Equinix Internet Exchange™ (IX) which can act as a Layer-2 switch.
-With public peering, all peering sessions happen over a single port that is connected to the IX switch.
+With public peering, all peering sessions happen over a single port that‘s connected to the IX switch.
 Additionally, there are two types of BGP peering connections when connecting to an IX: multilateral and bilateral.
-With multilateral peering, you connect to a route server with a single BGP peering session and you send/receive all routes with anyone connected to the route server.
+With multilateral peering, you connect to a route server with a single BGP peering session and send/receive all routes with anyone connected to the route server.
 Bilateral peering is a direct BGP peering relationship with another entity on the exchange.

 Private peering is used when traffic to a single destination becomes very large.
-As in public peering, enterprises should be where there are many peers in a single collocation.
-Private peering can scale to very high bandwidths at a very low cost per Mbps vs. public peering.
+As with public peering, enterprises should be where there are many peers in a single colocation environment.
+Private peering can scale to very high bandwidths at a very low cost compared to public peering.
 Private peering is a dedicated physical connection between you and your peer.

-Equinix Internet Exchange enables networks, content providers and large enterprises to exchange internet traffic through the largest global peering solution across 35+ markets.
-It is a Layer 2 platform that enables interconnection (peering) between multiple networks in an operationally-efficient and cost-effective manner.
-Since the initial launch of Equinix in Ashburn at DC1, peering and the Internet Exchange platform has been at the center of attracting carriers, network service and content providers, and enterprise networks to our facilities.
-With over 1,300 networks peering on our 35+ global IX platforms, the Internet Exchange continues to provide value to existing customers and attract new peering participants to IBX locations.
+Since its launch, the Equinix Internet Exchange platform has been at the center of attracting carriers, network service providers, content providers and enterprise networks to our facilities.
+With over 2,100 networks peering on our 35+ global IX platforms, Equinix Internet Exchange continues to provide value to existing customers and attract new peering participants to Equinix IBX® data centers.